debops/debops/docs/ansible/roles/postgresql_server/getting-started.rst

          method: 'md5'

-The ``debops.postgresql_server`` role is designed to use the PKI infrastructure managed by :ref:`debops.pki` role.
-See its documentation for more details.
+The ``debops.postgresql_server`` role is designed to use the PKI infrastructure managed by the :ref:`debops.pki` role.

+A **pki realm** can be picked with the :envvar:`postgresql_server__pki_realm` variable, then remote connections to the server will be automatically encrypted over SSL, otherwise dropped by default.

 Example inventory
 -----------------